Lime Island Cottages and Tent Camping

-Get back to the simple pleasures in life...sit atop a bluff overlooking the St. Mary's River and watch the large freighters pass...head inland on the many trails that lace the Island.
-Fishing can be enjoyed from shore or water and a beach is within close proximity.
+Get back to the simple pleasures in life at Lime Island's cottages.
+Sit atop a bluff overlooking the St. Mary's River and watch the large freighters pass.
+Head inland on the many trails that lace the Island.
+Enjoy fishing from shore or water and spend a day soaking up son on the nearby beach.
 All this and more is offered to Lime Island Cottage and Camping Platform guests.

-Lime Island Cottages have 2-3 bedrooms and can accommodate up to eight individuals.
+Lime Island Cottages have 2-3 bedrooms and can accommodate up to 8 individuals.
 Water and portable restrooms are conveniently located nearby.
-Each cottage has limited electrical capabilities and lighting produced by solar panels that are located in the roof.
+Each cottage has limited electrical capabilities and lighting produced by rooftop solar panels.

-Tent camping is also available.
+Tent camping is also available at Lime Island State Park.
 Wooden platforms located 400 feet from the docks are used as tent bases to reduce impacts on the surrounding environment.
 Additional platforms are located on the southeast side of the Island and are accessible by water or a 2.2 mile trail from the harbor.
 Non-platform camping is available up on the hill or on grass in a designated site.

 Getting to the Island is Fun!